Restaurateurs: Why an Architect is More Valuable to You Than You May Think

-You are going to open a new restaurant?
-That’s awesome!
-There has never been a better time.
+So you’re going to open a new restaurant; That’s great!
+There has never been a better time to do so.
 Online shopping is only increasing and shopping centers need more restaurants to attract shoppers.
-You have your idea for the restaurant, now you need to establish your team of consultants that focus on the items that aren’t your specialty;
+You have your idea for the restaurant, now you need to establish your team of consultants to focus on the items that aren’t quite your specialty.

-When starting a new restaurant, you hire these advisers because they have specific knowledge in aspects of the restaurant industry that you don’t have.
-They know the ins and outs of their profession as it relates to restaurants.
-Restaurant Architects should be on your list of consultants to engage with from the beginning.
-Why?
+When starting up a new restaurant, you hire these advisors because they have specific knowledge of aspects of the restaurant industry that you do not.
+They know the in’s and the out’s of their profession as it relates to restaurants.
+Particularly, a Restaurant Architect should be on your list of consultants from the very beginning… But why?

 As a broad-ranged profession, architecture encompasses a full spectrum of services that can help make your vision a reality.
-Of course, we create the drawings that are used for permitting and construction, but the role of an architect is much more.
-A restaurateur’s focus will always be on the food; but having a space that not only looks good, but helps to pull together the whole, enhances a Patron’s experience.
-No one understands this more than an architect.
+Of course, we create the drawings that are used for permitting and construction, but the role of an architect is much more than that.
+A restaurateur’s focus will always be on the food; but having a space that not only looks good but helps to pull together the whole vibe enhances a patron’s experience.
+No one understands this more than an architect does!

 We are trained to think both technically and aesthetically.
-This puts us in a unique position to coordinate across multiple consultants to ensure the Brand Experience is thoroughly integrated throughout the physical space of the restaurant.
-And like chef’s, architects also have different specialties, training, and experience.
+This puts us in a unique position to coordinate across multiple consultants to ensure the brand experience is thoroughly integrated throughout the physical space of the restaurant.
+Just like chefs, architects have different specialties, training and experience.